-leaf_index: The 0-based index of the entry corresponding to the "hash" parameter.

-audit_path: An array of base64-encoded Merkle Tree nodes proving the inclusion of the chosen certificate.
+- leaf_index: The 0-based index of the entry corresponding to the "hash" parameter. - audit_path: An array of base64 encoded Merkle Tree nodes proving the inclusion of the chosen certificate.

-consistency: An array of base64-encoded Merkle Tree nodes proving the consistency of the requested STH and the returned STH.
+- tree_head_signature: A base64 encoded TreeHeadSignature for "tree_size", "timestamp" and "root_hash". - consistency: An array of base64 encoded Merkle Tree nodes proving the consistency of the requested STH and the returned STH.